numberlock11/WSONE-Docs/docs/Google/Enroll_Manage_BYOD_Devices.md

 Work Managed based Android device management is best suited for coporate owned devices.
 The device is fully managed.

+In the next section, work profile enrollment is described in detail

 ## Pre-requisites
 1. Set up Android Enterprise
-2. Select the enrollment mode (Default/Recommended: User Based)
+2. Select the enrollment mode (Recommended: User Based)

+## Enrollment
 To Enroll a device in Android Enterprise Work Profile Mode:
-1. Go to Play Store on the device and download WS1 Intelligent Hub
+1. Go to Play Store on the device and download WS1 Intelligent Hub app
-2. Launch the Intelligent Hub app and go through the enrollment process.
+2. Launch the Intelligent Hub app and go through the enrollment process

+After completion of enrollment work container is created and all the applications approved on the Workspace One UEM console